ergoplatform/ergo/README.md

 By default, the node processes all blocks from the genesis block.
 However, there are other options available that may be more suitable for hardware with limited resources.

 * **Bootstrapping with a UTXO set snapshot:** This works similarly to Ethereum's snap-sync.
 The node first downloads a UTXO set snapshot from a secure point in the past, then downloads blocks following the UTXO set snapshot and applies them to the set.
 For more details and security proofs, refer to the ["Multi-mode cryptocurrency systems" paper](https://eprint.iacr.org/2018/129.pdf).
-To enable this feature:
+To enable this feature add the following to your configuration file:
 ```

 ergo {